digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 * `Switch pair { maxcul="PairMode" }` - Switch only, ON enables pair mode for 60s.
 Will automatically switch off after this time.
 * `Switch listen { maxcul="ListenMode" }` - Switch only, puts binding into mode where it doesn't process messages - just listens to traffic, parses and outputs it.

+There is the option of the addition of `configTemp=20.0/15.0/30.5/4.5/4.5/0.0/0.0` at the end of a thermostat device binding (wall or radiator) will allow the setting of comfort/eco/max/min/windowOpenDetectTemp/windowOpenDetectTime/measurementOffset respectively.
+These correspond to the following:
+* comfort - the defined 'comfort' temperature (default 21.0)
+* eco - the defined eco setback temperature (default 17.0)
+* max - maximum temperature that can be set on the thermostat (default 30.5)
+* min - minimum temperature that can be set on the thermostat (default 4.5)
+* windowOpenDetectTemp - temperature threshold at which point the thermostat will assume a window is open and shut down the heating output (default is 4.5 which disables the feature)
+* windowOpenDetectTime - number of minutes below threshold until 'window mode' is activated.
+Rounded down to the nearest 5 minutes. (default is 0)
+* measurement offset - offset applied to measure temperature (range is -3.5 to +3.5) - default is 0.0

+Example:

+`Number wallThermDesired { maxcul="WallThermostat:KEQ0946847:thermostat:configTemp=20.0/15.0/30.5/4.5/4.5/0.0/0.0" }`

 # Technical Information

 ## Implemented Messages